startoy/nodejs_api_rabbitmq_ibmdb2/README.md

   ```

-  `TypeError: Cannot read property 'createChannel' of undefined`
+## ERROR
-  dedicate that not found ip
+ `TypeError: Cannot read property 'createChannel' of undefined` - Change the uri, Dedicate that not found specific uri.